ogiusek/php_cms/README.md

 ![logo](https://www.svgrepo.com/show/353613/craftcms.svg)
 # PHP CMS

-PHP CMS is a lightweight, easy-to-use content management system built with PHP.
+PHP CMS is a lightweight, programmers friendly, easy-to-use content management system built with PHP.
 It is designed for small to medium-sized websites and allows users to easily manage and update their website content without any technical knowledge.

 ## First run
 ### with docker(reccomended)